razuf/apa/README.md

   - [x] scale (number of digits after the decimal place)
   - [x] config for precision and scale defaults
   - [x] NaN and Infinity - (my decision is: Don't use NaN and Infinity - see below)
+  - [x] performance - f.e. benchee check - this pure Elixir implementation looks like fast enough for normal applications (normal means not for number crunching)
-  - [ ] string format for result
+  - [x] string format for result - it's possible for some cases with precision and scale (may be later expansion)
+  - [ ] parse int, float and benchee testing
   - [ ] rounding
-  - [ ] performance - f.e. benchee check - this pure Elixir implementation looks like fast enough for normal applications (normal means not for number crunching)

 ## NaN and Infinity